juanpc2018/Amiga-Guide-4000-4000T/README.md

 6 layer boards identical in functionality to the A4000T Rev 4 motherboard PCB </br>
 [SCH Site2](https://www.amiga4000tower.de/smf/index.php?action=articles;sa=view;article=36) </br>
 [Vector SCH](https://www.amigawiki.de/doku.php?id=en:service:schematics) </br>

+## Programming

+for AmigaOS & Workbench | "DOS" & "Windows" </br>
+there are different compilers for C, C++, Asembler & other languajes, </br>
+Amiga Assembler compiler, & others... </br>
+Lattice C was promotted as a CrossCompiler + Native Compiler </br>
+lattest Native version for Amiga was v5.x </br>
+some used Faster machines like IBM System/xx mainframes "room size" / miniframes "refrigerator size", </br>
+maybe DEC PDP-11 & VAX-11, 8800 </br>
+to compile Amiga 1000 software, those machines were runing upto 300MHz while Amiga 1000 & 500 were 8MHz. </br>
+similar did Microsoft when designing DOS & Windows with Emulated / Virtualized x86 </br>
+using faster machines to compile software for Consumer / Home / Office machines. </br> Running simulations/emulations/VM's for programming is still common practice. </br>
+Most Notorious modern example is Windows8.1 Update, that works Ok on VirtualBox 6.x, </br>
+but does Not update on a Real X58 Machine, unless 3 Service Packs are manually downloaded & installed. </br>

+Apollo-systems has Assembler Tutorials for their 68K 080 CPU & SuperAGA FPGA. </br>

+Lattice C was purchased by Microsoft, Renamed Microsoft C Compiler after version 3, Unknown if v3 does Crosscompiler. </br>
+Other compilers for Amiga: Aztek C, SBS, DevPak, etc... </br>
+native posix Linux gcc tools were also converted to AmigaOS. </br>
+Smaller / independent developers without access to University MainFrames/MiniFrame computers had to compile Native. </br>